m3fawner/webperf-comparison/README.md

 If you want to re-evaluate the previous run, which leverages the `results.json` written to disk, you can use the command: `webperf-comparison --usePrevious` or, if cloned, `npm run start:previous`

+## Want to run your own Chromium?
+Use the CHROME_PATH environment argument

+`chrome-launcher` allows you to define the CHROME_PATH for the launcher.
+For instance, if you wanted to run Brave Browser, you could do `CHROME_PATH="C:\Program Files (x86)\BraveSoftware\Brave-Browser\Application\brave.exe" npm start`, and huzzah, it works!

 ## Implementation

 - [prompts](https://www.npmjs.com/package/prompts) - For asking the leading questions